 Design and Planning

-During this stage of commercial real estate development are design and planning.
+During this stage of CRE development are design and planning.
 Architects and engineers will create plans for the proposed development.
 The relevant authorities must approve these plans before construction can begin.
 Once the plans are approved, the developer will begin to assemble the necessary permits and approvals.

 Financing and Construction

 The following step is securing financing and beginning construction.
-Developers will typically use a mix of debt and equity to finance their projects.
+Commercial real estate developers will typically use a mix of debt and equity to finance their projects.
 Moreover, equity can come from personal savings, private investors, or public sources such as tax-exempt bonds.

-After the developer secures financing, construction can begin.
-The commercial real estate development process is now complete, and the developer can start leasing or selling space in the new development.
+After the commercial real estate developer secures financing, construction can begin.
+The CRE development process is now complete, and the developer can start leasing or selling space in the new development.

 Search for a Zone And Entitlements